puppetlabs/puppetlabs-apache/README.md

 ##### `logroot`

 Changes the directory of Apache log files for the virtual host.

-Default: Determined by your operating system.
+Default: Depends on operating system.

 - **Debian**: `/var/log/apache2`
 - **FreeBSD**: `/var/log/apache22`